How to Gamify an App: A Step-by-Step Guide to Development

 STEP 8: Finalize UX / UI

 Synthesizing all the lessons learned from user testing, you can now finalize your user experience and create something that begins to resemble a workable app.
+A great example of gamified UI is the use of visual indicators, such as progress bars, which not only provide immediate feedback but also satisfy the Endowed Progress Effect, reducing the likelihood of task abandonment.

-Stages 7 and 8 could become an iterative process, moving back and forth between testing, redesign, and coding and back to testing.
+Stages 7 and 8 could become an iterative process, moving back and forth between testing, redesign, and coding, and back to testing.
 Eventually, however, you’ll be ready for the next stage.

 STEP 9: Integrate visual design elements